 Another light holiday read of mine was Jane Hirshfield’s collection of essays, Hiddenness, Uncertainty, Surprise: Three Generative Energies of Poetry.
 Fortean Poetry can offer all three – that which usually remains unseen (think Nessy or ghosts), which resists certainty (conspiracies!) or startles us out of our previously-held beliefs (as, presumably, meeting aliens might).
 Hirshfield writes: “The world’s beauty continually surprises, in no small part because it is not controlled by self or what self knows”.
 Experiencing phenomena as super-natural and para-normal might not be scary: it could be wonderful.
 What happens if we re-explore our daily lives as Forteans – experience the kettle boiling as a brand new and unseen phenomenon?
 See the otherworldliness in the everyday.

-My survey of potentially Fortean Poetry has turned up a rich seam of the occult – as in the recent anthology Spells – and we’ll experiment (carefully) with the place of magic and witchcraft in our writing.
+My survey of potentially Fortean Poetry has turned up a rich seam of the occult – as in the recent anthology Spells – and on my upcoming online course we’ll experiment (carefully) with the place of magic and witchcraft in our writing.
 Does writing with intent make anything happen?

 Images of the ghostly and ‘spectropoetics’ – from Eavan Boland back to John Donne (and my own poems) – are an important thread.
 When we talk about ghosts – as Edgar Allen Poe did often – we’re really confronting much larger concerns about death and loss, among others.
 There’s a huge amount of children’s poetry about ghosts – but as metaphors or symbols, they should be treated with caution.